-What if they leave me?
+I’m scared…what if they leave me?

 What if I hurt their feelings and be the bad person?

 You then become hesitant and scared to have hard conversations.
 Your priority shifts from being authentic and vulnerable to being the one who keeps the peace and doesn’t make any waves.
 But your needs just don’t disappear, they pile up inside.
 The more you avoid addressing your needs, the more you become likely to explore.
-Instead of being open and direct, you become passive then aggressive in your communication.
+Instead of being open and direct, you become passive than aggressive in your communication.

-Fear is the number one factor behind poor communication in the codependent relationships.
-Most common ones in codependent relationships are fear of rejection, fear of abandonment and neglect, fear of hostility, and fear of being unloved.
+Fear is the number one factor behind poor communication in codependent relationships.
+The most common ones in codependent relationships are fear of rejection, fear of abandonment and neglect, fear of hostility, and fear of being unloved.
 You may have come to believe that being in a bad relationship is better than being alone.

 1).
-Engage in healthier, more balanced and loving self-talk:
+Engage in healthier, more balanced, and loving self-talk:

 In order to change the relationship you have with others, you have to change the relationship you have with yourself.
 It starts with changing your inner dialogue.
 You need to learn to talk to yourself like you talk to someone you love.
 It means changing your judgmental and critical self-talk to a kinder, more understanding one.
 It starts with challenging your negative thinking.
 Then you engage in reframing your thoughts so they are more flexible, rational, and balanced.
 As you change your self-talk, you will notice that you start to relate to yourself in a new way.
 When you let go of codependency, you develop a new sense of self.
-You get to know your likes, dislikes, wants and needs, and ultimately be happier in your own skin.
+You get to know your likes, dislikes, wants, and needs, and ultimately be happier in your own skin.

 2) Heal from the past trauma: